 Funded early learning and childcare for 2 year olds

-Your 2 year old may qualify for up to 600 hours of funded early learning and childcare if you're receiving certain benefits.
+Your 2 year old may qualify for free early learning and childcare.

-Two year olds will be eligible for up to 600 hours of funded early learning and childcare if their parent or carer receives any of the following benefits:
+Two year olds can have free early learning and childcare if their parent or carer receives any of the following benefits:

 - Income Support (IS)